Dominator (roller coaster): Track

 The steel track is approximately 4210 ft in length, making it the longest Floorless Coaster in the world.
 The height of the lift hill is approximately 161 ft.
 Dominator features one of the world's tallest vertical loops at 135 ft.
 When the coaster first opened at Geauga Lake in 2000, it was painted with blue supports, yellow track and unpainted rails.
 When Dominator was relocated to Kings Dominion, the supports remained blue and the rails remained unpainted.
 The track was painted orange but the loop remained yellow.

 Theme

-As Batman Knight Flight, the coaster was the star attraction of the Gotham City themed area and featured Batman theming.
-When Cedar Fair bought the park in 2004 the name was changed and all the Batman theming had to be removed before opening day.
-There has been no theme for the ride while it has been owned by Cedar Fair.
+As Batman: Knight Flight, the coaster was the star attraction of the Gotham City themed area and featured Batman theming.
+When Cedar Fair bought the park in 2004 the name was changed and all Batman theming had to be removed before opening day.
+There has been no theme for the ride while it has been owned by Cedar Fair (which has since merged with Six Flags).